(Warning due to a website update many links in this post are temporarily down – We’re working to bring them back ASAP!)

-Whether you’re new to the Cubelets community or are an adept looking for next steps with Cubelets, hopefully you’ll find a couple articles that meet your needs along your Cubelets journey.
+Whether you’re new to the Cubelets community or are adept at looking for the next steps with Cubelets, hopefully, you’ll find a couple of articles that meet your needs along your Cubelets journey.

 For the Beginners: It’s easy to be intimidated by Cubelets when you first pull them out of the box.
 After all, they’re blocks…that teach computational thinking…but how?

 These posts answer the most fundamental question behind Cubelets — why?!
 With growing interest in computer science literacy for all students, Cubelets introduce the thinking skills that are fundamental to computer science and problem-solving.
 Plus, they don’t require any screen-time for students.
 This makes them a more accessible tool for diverse learners, and allows you to focus on the thinking.

 Besides the Cubelets Lesson Plans, we also publish Cubelets Activity Cards for you to use in a Workshop Model classroom.
 The First Week of School Activities can also be a great way to reset your classroom culture after a break, while simultaneously helping your students get familiar with Cubelets as a learning tool.

 Being a teacher means managing the nuts and bolts of the classroom behind the scenes.
 Cubelets are in a league all their own with regard to classroom management and student engagement.
 Here, we make sure you know what to expect and help you plan ahead to be even more successful on your first day using Cubelets with your students.